-A community school provides an array of student-centered opportunities: programs, supports, and services to enhance conditions for high-quality teaching and learning.
+A community school provides an array of student-centered opportunities- programs, supports, and services-to enhance conditions for high-quality teaching and learning.
 Opportunities in a community school are intended to be unique and intentionally responsive to the assets and needs of a particular school community.
-As student-centered opportunities, practitioners should develop appropriate and meaningful programs, supports, and services that meet the unique needs and interests of each and every child.
+Practitioners should develop appropriate and meaningful programs, supports, and services that meet the unique needs and interests of each and every child.
 While program elements are important hallmarks of a community school strategy, piecemeal programmatic investments do not result in a cohesive, sustainable, and transformational community school strategy.

 The following opportunities are particularly important from a community school standpoint.
-Many of these opportunities already benefit from valuable, and evidence-based field-specific implementation standards to ensure high quality service delivery, and we encourage community school practitioners to reference those implementation standards in building and assessing their programs, supports, and services.
+Many of these opportunities already benefit from valuable, evidence-based field-specific implementation standards to ensure high quality service delivery, and we encourage community school practitioners to reference those implementation standards in building and assessing their programs, supports, and services.

-Each program element below includes indicators which serve as examples of how a community school practitioner and partners might implement the elements along a continuum as part of a comprehensive and coherent community school strategy.
+Each program element below includes indicators that serve as examples of how community school practitioners and partners might implement the elements along a continuum as part of a comprehensive and coherent community school strategy.